Billmate/QvicklyDocumentation/Writerside/topics/API-changelog.md

 ---
 ## 2024-05-10

 Updated examples and added new languages.
-There is now 25 verified examples with code in three different languages (plus two variants).
-There are 11 examples remaining from the old version of the API the covers two languages.
+There is now 26 verified examples with code in four different languages (plus two variants).
+There are 11 examples remaining from the old C# examples.

 ---
 ## 2024-04-19